 In order to guarantee that the user can get the correct interrupt, it is recommended that the user performs a read of any SSD2828 local register before taking in the interrupt signal or polling the interrupt status bits.
 The read operation will cover the interrupt latency period.
 Alternatively, the user can wait for certain amount of time to make sure the interrupt reflects the true status.
 Below is a diagram for illustration.

 9.3.1.7 Internal Buffer Status

-There are totally 1 data buffer inside the SSD2828QN4, which is SPI command interface buffer (CB).
+There are totally 2 data buffers inside the SSD2828, which are MCU interface long buffer (ML) and MCU/SPI command interface buffer (CB).